operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/prometheus-instance-creation-tutorial.md

 ---
-title: Prometheus Instance Creation tutorial
+title: Prometheus Instance Creation
-description: This tutorial explains how create Instances for Prometheus
+description: Learn how to create instances of your Prometheus Operator
 ---

+###  Create Prometheus Instance.

-### Create below yaml to create CR for Prometheus Instance
+**Step 1: First, create the yaml definition of the Custom Resource for Prometheus Instance as below.**

 ```execute
 cat <<'EOF' > prometheusInstance.yaml